 King summarises the research by giving a rationale for choosing 1960s dwellings, and says the project is scaleable, modular and cost effective.
 In addition, this type of work provides employment for small and medium businesses.
 And of course, it optimises existing stock while improving the lives of residents.
 King sums up with, “The result would be universally accessible housing and an asset which would assist meet the growing demand for residents to age-in-place with dignity.”

 How can design be fair to everyone?
 Is it even possible to design for everyone?
-Do the literal interpretations of universal and inclusive design form a paradox of inclusive design approaches.
-The authors of Just Design argue that justice and fairness in design is not about the output but about the process, and that inclusion is more about the social context rather than the design of a particular thing.
-An interesting, if long read, for anyone interested in the philosophy underpinning universal design and inclusive practice.
-The authors published a similar paper, Fair by Designwhich is available for a free read on ResearchGate.
+The authors of Just Design argue that justice and fairness in design is not about the output but about the process.
+Inclusion is more about the social context rather than the design of a particular thing.

 It is not clear whether the authors understand the role of user feedback and the iterative nature of designing universally.
 The aim of authors’ discussion is to propose a theory based on justice and fairness of universal and inclusive design.
 Their references include the thinking of product designers, as well as built environment designers.